A 3-day exploration of picturesque Pomfret and Woodstock

 Day 2: Woodstock - an elegant New England country village

 Savor breakfast at the Inn before beginning today's journey.
 The ride includes the expansive town green of Woodstock with stunning Roseland Cottage and historic Woodstock Academy.
 Continue on with views of farmland vistas into South Woodstock with a varied collection of nice shops.
-Stop for lunch on your own at a popular local eatery and then walk across the street to an herbary shop with beautiful gardens.
-An optional ride to a local winery is available, offering an opportunity to meet the enthusiastic and friendly couple who started the business.
+Pedal through Connecticut’s antique center of Putnam and pick up a picnic lunch.
+A favorite spot for that picnic is atop Thompson Hill common featuring a grand collection of 18th and 19th century homes.
+(25 and 40 mile route options)

 Day 3: Rural beauty of Pomfret and Brooklyn

-After a hearty breakfast at the Inn, head south to Pomfret and Brooklyn with their open famland, stately homes and rolling countryside.
+After a hearty breakfast at the Inn, head south to Pomfret and Brooklyn with their open farmland, stately homes and rolling countryside.
 Stop at Bafflin Audubon sanctuary, with miles of hiking trails and some of the best birding in Connecticut.
-Further along is an excellent site for a refreshing picnic lunch and another winery.
+Further along is an excellent site for a refreshing lunch and another winery.
 The grounds of Sharpe Hill Vineyard are carefully maintained and the tasting room is a nice stop.
 Then enjoy a treat at an all-time favorite ice cream stand with delicious homemade flavors.
 Cycle by a Revolutionary War cemetery and the oldest continuously operating church in Connecticut.
+An optional ride to another local winery is available, offering an opportunity to meet the enthusiastic family who started the business.
+(28 and 34 mile route options)